agathis-project/salix-arctica/README.md

 CFG_SEL[0] = 1 (SCL pu)
 CFG_SEL[1] = 0 (HS_IND pd)

-The hub is configured over I2C, the hub being an SMBus slave device:
+The hub is configured over I2C as an SMBus slave device:

 - Strap options disabled
 - All registers configured over SMBus
 ```

 - **HUBCTRL** signal harness is connected to uC
-  - **EN** signal controll the power switch
+  - **EN** signal control the power switch
   - **RSTn** resets the hub
   - **SUI** indicates the state of the hub

 - the power delivery to the USB devices is controlled through USBdPWR[1..4]
-  signals that drive local USB power switches - to cut power consumption while
+  signals that drive local USB power switches - to cut power consumption when
-  a port is not in use.
+  the port is not in use.

 - only permanently attached devices (embedded) can be wired to USBA,B,C,D

-- external USB devices shall connect through a USB hub installed on a branch.
+- external USB devices shall connect to the down-stream ports of an USB hub
+  wired with its up-stream port to one of USBA,B,C,D; this hub shall be
+  installed on the branch that connects to the external USB devices.

 ***

 #### 3.3.5.
 LPDDR Memory:
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/uP_LPDDR.PNG)

-- main RAM selection constraints:
+- main selection constraints for RAM device:
   - supported by up AM335x
-  - low self-refresh current consumption
+  - lowest self-refresh current consumption
   - large enough to run a Linux major distribution

-- use MT46H128M16LFDD LPDDR (mDDR) 128M x 16 (256MB) manufactured by Micron;
+- use MT46H128M16LFDD LPDDR (mDDR) 128M x 16 (256MB) manufactured by Micron.

-- The routing of DDR signals follow the AM335x datasheet recommendations.
+- Follow the AM335x datasheet recommendations for routing the DDR signals.

 ***